UP-RS-ESP/DEM_ConnectedComponents/README.md

 export PATH=$PATH:~/LSDTopoTools/LSDTopoTools2/bin
 ```

-Now you can start using the ConnectedComponent package - see the example folder and Jupyter Notebook for a walk through on an example dataset (3m).
+Now you can start using the ConnectedComponent package - see the example folder and Jupyter Notebook for a walk through on an example dataset (3 m).